Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Aroldis Chapman of the Cubs races Francisco Lindor of the Indians to the bag during the seventh inning in game 6.
+Aroldis Chapman of the Cubs races Francisco Lindor of the Indians to the bag during the seventh inning in Game 6.

 World Series 2016: Cubs vs. Indians